dcrespo3d/MinZX/README.md

 This is a minimalistic and incomplete emulator written for learning the architecture of the ZX Spectrum and Z80 assembly programming.

+Not ALL games work... but many do.
+Feel free to load your .SNA files.

 It has a small code base which makes it easy to understand.

 [Try it here](https://dcrespo3d.github.io/MinZX/index.html).
 Keyboard required, not for mobile.